I was in a car accident that resulted in a severe head injury. What should I do?

 If you’ve been involved in an accident, it is imperative that you seek medical treatment as soon as you possibly can, even if you think you feel fine.
 Head injuries can be tricky to diagnose because symptoms of the injury may not be immediately apparent.
 It can take days or weeks for the injury to cause any symptoms.
 Additionally, TBIs don’t always show up on scans or MRIs, so doctors would have to conduct a neuropsychological exam to help form a diagnosis, and the sooner they can do this, the better.

 Being in a car accident can be scary and upsetting, and receiving a head injury on top of that would only make it worse.
-If you or a loved one has been in a car accident in North Carolina that has resulted in a severe head injury, contact an experienced North Carolina car accident attorney today.
+If you or a loved one has been in a car accident in North Carolina that has resulted in a severe head injury, contact an experienced car accident attorney in Charlotte or throughout North Carolina today.

 How Does a TBI Occur During a Car Accident?